-The UI Integrity Task Force meets bi-monthly to identify the main causes of overpayment and develop strategies to reduce the improper payment rate.
-This group and is committed to continue to reduce Alaska's improper payment rate.
+The UI Integrity Task Force meets quarterly to identify the main causes of overpayment and develop strategies to reduce the improper payment rate.
+This group is committed to continually reduce Alaska's improper payment rate.
 The UI Benefit Accuracy Measurement (BAM) program is a federally required diagnostic tool to measure the accuracy of UI claims and identify opportunities for improvements in the UI program.
-Each week, UI claims are randomly selected and auditors are systematically assigned cases.
-Investigations normally include contacting claimants and employers, examining records both within and outside the agency, and determining whether benefits were properly paid or denied.
-The BAM program adheres to Improper Payment Elimination and Recovery Act (IPERA) guidelines to ensure Alaska remains in compliance and that the improper payment rate does not exceed 10 percent.
-According to most recent Calendar Year 2022 data, Alaska's improper payment rate was 11.429 percent.
+Each week, UI claims are randomly selected, and auditors are systematically assigned cases.
+Investigations normally include contacting claimants and employers, examining records both within and outside the Alaska Division of Employment and Training Services FY 2023 Resource Book 24 | P a g e agency, and determining whether benefits were properly paid or denied.
+The BAM program adheres to Improper Payment Elimination and Recovery Act (IPERA) guidelines to ensure Alaska remains in compliance and the improper payment rate does not exceed 10 percent.
+According to most recent Calendar Year 2023 data, Alaska's improper payment rate was 6.792 percent.
 The following were identified as the primary reasons for improper payment of benefits:

-- Benefit year earnings Claimants not reporting or incorrectly reporting weekly earnings - Work searches No work search performed and not enough information available to verify work search - Separation Issues Claimants not reporting correct last employer, incorrect separation reason, and incorrect disqualification dates
+- Benefit year earnings Claimants not reporting or incorrectly reporting weekly earnings - Separation Issues Claimants not reporting correct last employer, incorrect separation reason, and incorrect disqualification dates - Work searches No work search performed and not enough information available to verify work search